llsant/llsant/README.md

 to collaborate with projects or send issues to them.
 My public projects are on GitLab.
 That's where the following links point to.

-* [Einstein's riddle in Z3](https://gitlab.com/llsant/einsteins-riddle): A solution for Einstein's riddle using the Z3 logic solver.
+* [Einstein's riddle in Z3](https://gitlab.com/llsant/einsteins-riddle): A solution to Einstein's riddle using the Z3 logic solver.

 * [UEFI Flappy Bird Mirror](https://gitlab.com/llsant/flappy-bird-uefi-backup): A mirror of a bare-metal UEFI game that works like Flappy Bird, along with some convenience virtual machine files.